The Engine Control Unit (ECU) plays a pivotal role in your vehicle's performance, serving as the brain behind the engine's operations.

 Conclusion

-While using an OBD scanner is the most straightforward method, disconnecting the battery or removing the ECU fuse are effective alternatives that don’t require specialized tools.
+While using best professional obd2 scanner is the most straightforward method, disconnecting the battery or removing the ECU fuse are effective alternatives that don’t require specialized tools.

 Regardless of the method you choose, it’s crucial to ensure that the root cause of any error codes has been resolved before resetting the ECU to prevent further issues.